zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > If we want, we could change this section
 > to talk more abstractly about "objects" rather than JSON,
 > so that later on we could re-instantiate it with some other encoding.

+> TODO: Specify our error format to be the same as,
+> or similar to, that used by JSON-RPC.

+### A variant: JSON-RPC.

+> (This is not something we plan to build
+> unless it's actually needed.)
+>
+> If, eventually, we need backward compatibility
+> with the JSON-RPC protocol,
+> we will wrap the above request and response objects
+> in JSON-RPC requests and responses.
+>
+> Under this scheme,
+> it will not be possible to support updates (intermediate responses)
+> unless we add a regular "poll" command or something:
+> this is also left for future work.

+## Framing messages

+Arti's responses are formatted according to [jsonlines](jsonlines.org): every message appears as precisely one line, terminated with a single linefeed.
+(Clients are recommended to format their requests as jsonlines for ease of debugging and clarity, but JSON documents are self-delimiting and
+Arti will parse them disregarding any newlines.)

 ## Representing objects